 The RTSM has an existing evaluation survey to track satisfaction with services provided as part of the RTSM.
-This will be reviewed and expanded where necessary.
+This will be reviewed and expanded to also cover technical assistance delivered by Hub xxx.

-The Hub will provide assistance and tools to strengthen NDC monitoring and as such NDC monitoring reports will feed in to the monitoring of the Regional Pacific NDC Hub reducing the burden of separate reporting mechanisms.
+The Hub will provide assistance and tools to strengthen NDC monitoring and as such NDC monitoring reports will contribute to the monitoring of the Regional Pacific NDC Hub reducing the burden of separate reporting mechanisms.